lisawilliams/lisa/_posts/2018-03-12-email-data-science-tutorial.markdown

 #### Unzip the Sample Data File

 At the command line, type `ls`.
 You should now see a folder titled `email-data-science-tutorial`.
 To change into that directory, type `cd email-data-science-tutorial` at the command line and hit return.
 Once you are in the folder, type ls again.
 You will see the notebook files and the sample data files.
 One of the sample data files is quite large, and you will need to unzip it before continuing.
 The file is called nb2_anon.pkl.zip.
+At the command line, type `unzip nb2_anon.pkl.zip` and hit return.
 If it works, you will get a response like this:

 ```
 Archive:  nb2_anon.pkl.zip